devil-mice-labs/poc-lb-failover-v2/README.md

 ## Limitations

+As of the time of writing:

-* Regional external ALBs have a severe limit on QPS for Cloud Run backends: [docs](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts#limitations-reg)
+* Regional application load balancers have a severe [limit on QPS for Cloud Run backends](https://cloud.google.com/load-balancing/docs/negs/serverless-neg-concepts#limitations-reg).
+The current design can be easily adapted to route to other kinds of supported back-end though.

+* Regional application load balancers do not support backend buckets.
+While not a feature of the current design, this limitation is quite annoying.

+* Google Cloud DNS does not support health checks for external application load balancers.
+If that changes, Route 53 can be replaced with Google Cloud DNS in the next iteration of design.